moisrar47/CW2025/README.md

 - Added a **pause menu overlay**:
   - Semi-transparent overlay with pause controls.
-  - Buttons for resuming the game, restarting, or returning to the main menu (as applicable).
+  - Buttons for resuming the game, starting a new game, or exiting.
   - “Safe click” handling so accidental clicks outside the active area don’t cause odd behaviour.
   - Hover animations for buttons to give visual feedback.
 - Improved the **game over** flow: